 The page has three sections:

 - Token for testing the v2 APIs: You can use this secure access token for testing the Context Service API v2 or Next Actions API v2 using API testing tools, such as Postman.
-This token is temporary and expires quickly.
+This token is temporary and expires in 24 hours.
 This token should not be used in your code.

 - Credentials for using the v2 APIs in your code: This section has a user ID and password that you can use to generate your secure access token.
 Please see the next step for details.